samarth-w/automation_benchmarking/README.md

 - For large model batches, use a text file with model IDs.
 - If you encounter permission errors, check file paths and access rights.
 - For advanced memory analysis, use the `.DMP` files with WinDbg and pykd (see documentation).
+- When using `--config`, ensure your YAML file is properly formatted and all paths are valid.

 ---